hadi-q/toronto-public-libraries-population/README.md

 ## Overview

-This repo looks at Toronto's real estate market to understand _.
+This repo looks at Toronto's real estate market to understand how housing prices correlate with how well serviced a neighbourhood is by public libraries.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from TRREB.
+-   `data/raw_data` contains the raw data as obtained from TRREB and OpenDataToronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.